Cinema of Uruguay: Challenges and freedom

 Beset by a nearly unprecedented socioeconomic crisis, Uruguay's last dictator, Gen. Gregorio Álvarez, called elections for 1984.
 Initially, the advent of democracy under Julio Sanguinetti could do little for the local film industry economically.
-However, renewed freedoms encouraged the growth of the Uruguyan video industry (a genre less limited by distribution costs, for instance).
+However, renewed freedoms encouraged the growth of the Uruguayan video industry (a genre less limited by distribution costs, for instance).
 Local video producers such as CEMA and Imágenes ushered in the new era with politically controversial titles such as Guillermo Casanova's The Dead, and Carlos Ameglio and Diego Arsuaga's The Last Vermicelli.
 Other video production houses, such as Grupo Hacedor touched on social problems, as in the violent Fast Life (1992) and traditional screen filmmakers also made their presence felt.
 For example, César de Ferrari and his documentary General Elections, which focused on the plight of veteran leftist Wilson Ferreira Aldunate and his banishment from the 1984 elections.

 Uruguay's economy began to recover despite the weight of foreign debt interest payments.
 But continuing difficulties led Beatriz Flores Silva to make The Almost-True Story of Pepita the Gunslinger, a drama based on a 1988 incident involving a middle-class lady in dire straits and her audacious assault on a number of Montevideo banks.
 Released in 1994, the film did well locally and in Spain.

 Addressing local filmmakers' economic difficulties, the city of Montevideo established FONA and the national government created INA, two funds designed to subsidize local projects that might not otherwise see the light of day.
 These funds enabled Alejandro Bazzano to make Underground, a futurist 1997 TV pilot.
 The series, however, was soon canceled.
 Pablo Rodríguez's Gardel: Echoes of Silence (about the legendary Tango vocalist) met a similar fate.
 Despite these, setbacks, the year 1997 ended on a positive note for local film with Alvaro Buela's deceptively simple A Way to Dance and Diego Arsuaga's film-noir, Otario.